FreySolarEye/freysolareye.github.io/_posts/2021-11-27-Reversing-ISP-Router-Firmware[Part 1].md

 **Disclaimer**

-This is strictly for educational purposes <b>ONLY</b> and not be used for conducting any illegal activities.
+This is strictly for educational purposes <b>ONLY</b> and not to be used for conducting any illegal activities.
 I hold no responsibility for misuse of this information.

 **Requirments**